Page Contents:

 About Safety

 There is a LOT of information on this page and subpages, and it will take a while to read and digest.
 Take your time, watch the videos and THINK about it.
 This information could prevent a serious injury or even save your life.
+Click on this link to view the playlist on the channel dedicated to Safety, Recovery and Self-Rescue:

 Accidents associated with climbing are the leading cause of injury to deer hunters.
 Although most are aware that falling is a hazard, many are unaware of the number of scenarios which can leave the hunter suspended in a fall arrest (or saddle), unable to get to the ground without being rescued.
 For example, consider the possibility of a collapse or malfunction of a platform, stick, step, ladder or treestand, or the means by which it is attached to the tree.
-Anyone in this situation who is incapable of executing a rappel in a timely fashion is at risk for suspension trauma, whereby lack of blood circulation can cause unconsciousness in as little as 30 minutes.
+Anyone in this situation who is incapable of executing a rappel in a timely fashion is at risk for suspension trauma, whereby lack of blood circulation can cause unconsciousness or death in as little as 30 minutes.

 Safety Factor

-• A rope with a 4000 lb MBS is supporting a load of 200 pounds.
+- A rope with a 4000 lb MBS is supporting a load of 200 pounds.
 4000 divided by 200 = 20.

-• A friction hitch is constructed from cord with MBS of 2000 lb.
+- A friction hitch is constructed from cord with MBS of 2000 lb.
 The load is 200lb, which is evenly weighted on two strands, so 100 lb per strand.
 2000 divided by 100 = 20.

-• A friction hitch is constructed from cord with MBS of 2000lb.
+- A friction hitch is constructed from cord with MBS of 2000lb.
 The hitch is 200lb, which is evenly weighted on four strands, so 50 per strand.
 2000 divided by 50 = 40.

-The appropriate safety factor for an application varies.
-For example, a treestand or ladder typically has much lower safety factor than a climbing rope.
+The appropriate safety factor for a device varies.
+For example, a treestand or ladder typically has a lower safety factor than a climbing rope.
 Rationale: a ladder won’t carry much more than the working load, even if the climber carried something or bounced on the ladder.
 In contrast, a Climbing Rope might absorb a fall, whereby the actual load could be many times the working load due to the acceleration of gravity, and associated velocity and kinetic energy of the falling object.
 Additionally, a rope system typically involves knots or friction devices with strength lower than that of the rope itself.

 Safety Self Assessment